 - Reassess concentration analysis.
 Reassess how credit concentrations are aggregated and reported and modify them to align with the ongoing COVID-19 pandemic.
 Consider putting a different lens on your portfolio by evaluating professions, geographies, rating agency downgrades, etc.

 The COVID-19 global pandemic continues to evolve at a seemingly incomprehensible pace, and there is no reason to believe that will slow in the foreseeable future.
 We cannot lose sight that this crisis has been brought on by a health crisis and we will not be able to move past the eco-nomic challenges until the global health of the population is restored.
 As governments world-wide take steps to stem the tide of the pandemic and flatten the curve, financial institutions should take action to understand borrowers' current conditions, express empathy with the circumstances all of us are experiencing, and move swiftly to support borrowers while protecting the condition of the institution.

 How Protiviti Can Help

-Protiviti helps organisations maximise their returns by assessing, designing and implementing efficient and effective credit risk operations.
-Our professionals leverage experience as former lenders, regulators and risk managers to identify root causes, optimise operations and improve practises.
+Protiviti helps organizations maximize their returns by assessing, designing and implementing efficient and effective credit risk operations.
+Our professionals leverage experience as former lenders, regulators and risk managers to identify root causes, optimize operations and improve practices.
 Our credit risk management services cover the entire credit lifecycle ranging from risk appetite, policies and procedures, underwriting and originations, ongoing monitoring, problem loan management, credit and loan review, regulatory and financial reporting requirements (e.g., CECL, Basel, etc.), lender and portfolio due diligence, ongoing monitoring and reporting, and restructuring and litigation services.